RynnVLA-002: A Unified Vision-Language-Action and World Model: Experiments

 \subsection{Ablation Study}

-\textbf{World Model Benefits the VLA Model.} On the LIBERO simulation benchmark, incorporating world model data during training consistently improves performance.
-Specifically, in Tab.~\ref{tab:ab_dis_action}, the success rate for discrete actions increases from 62.8\% (Line 1) to 67.8\% (Line 2), and from 76.6\% (Line 4) to 78.1\% (Line 5).
+\textbf{World Model Benefits the VLA Model.} On the LIBERO simulation benchmark, incorporating world model data during training consistently improves performance under the same backbone, data, and training recipe.
+Specifically, in Tab.~\ref{tab:ab_dis_action}, the success rate for discrete actions increases from 62.8\% (Line 1) to 67.2\% (Line 2), and from 76.6\% (Line 4) to 78.1\% (Line 5).
 A similar trend is observed for continuous actions in Tab.~\ref{tab:ab_conti_action}, where the success rate increases from 91.6\% (Line 2) to 94.6\% (Line 3).
+These controlled comparisons isolate the contribution of the world-modeling objective; they are therefore complementary to the benchmark table, where some externally pretrained models use different backbones and much larger robot corpora.
 In real-world robot experiments, the benefit of world model data is even more pronounced.
 As shown in Line 4 of Tab.~\ref{tab:ab_real_action}, the model trained without world model data achieves a very low success rate on real-world robot tasks, which is below 30\%.
 In contrast, augmenting VLA training with world model significantly boosts performance to over 80\%.

-Fig.~\ref{fig:vis_vla} shows that the model trained without world model data moves directly toward the target location without successfully grasping the cheese or bottle, while the model jointly trained with world model keeps retrying to grasp the target object when encountering failures.
-This behavior suggests that the world model data helps the VLA model focus more on the manipulated objects—because the world model’s training objective requires accurate prediction of object motion, thereby reinforcing attention to object interaction dynamics.
+Fig.~\ref{fig:vis_vla} shows that the model trained without world model data often lacks target-oriented focus: it may move directly toward the target placement region without successfully grasping the cheese or bottle, and sometimes fails to recover after the first unsuccessful attempt.
+The model jointly trained with world model keeps retrying to grasp the target object when encountering failures.
+This behavior is consistent with the world-modeling objective: when predicting the next image, moving objects contribute a larger and harder-to-model portion of the loss than the mostly static background, so the shared representation receives stronger supervision on target objects and their interaction dynamics.

 \textbf{VLA Model Enhances the World Model.} As shown in Tab.~\ref{tab:ab_world}, the model trained on a mixture of VLA and world model data achieves generation results that are comparable to or better than those of the world model trained solely on world data.
 Furthermore, Fig.~\ref{fig:vis_wm} compares video generations from our action world model with a baseline world model trained without VLA data.
 The baseline world model fails to predict a successful grasp of the bowl from the front camera perspective in both two examples.